Michdo93/python-openhab-rest-client/README.md

 All normal REST requests are static.
 This means that they do not react to status changes.
 You would therefore have to send several REST requests in succession (polling).
 Or you can use the various evetnts from openHAB.
 This can be done using server-sent events (SSE) without polling.
 The server sends a message to the client exactly when it can make something available.
 With polling, on the other hand, you would have to constantly send requests to the server, which would significantly increase the network and server load.

 There are various [events](https://www.openhab.org/docs/developer/utils/events.html) in openHAB.
-For 'ItemEvents', 'ThingEvents', 'InboxEvents', 'LinkEvents' and 'ChannelEvents' there are own classes.
-However, there is also the 'Events' class.
+For `ItemEvents`, `ThingEvents`, `InboxEvents`, `LinkEvents` and `ChannelEvents` there are own classes.
+However, there is also the `Events` class.
+More information can be found in the documentation.

 An example looks like this: